the craft of acting

 The application takes five minutes.

-You will hear from us within 5 to 7 days.
+You will hear from us within 5–7 days.